 • Naturally gluten-free – Made with real ingredients and safe for celiac guests—no swaps or special products needed.

 Searching for ways to serve this strawberry salsa?
-Serve with tilapia fish tacos, serve with peach mango salsa and black bean corn salsa to make a salsa bar with tortilla chips, or spoon it over some air fryer chicken thighs for a summer twist!
+Serve with tilapia fish tacos, serve with peach mango salsa and black bean corn salsa to make a salsa bar with tortilla chips, or spoon it over some air fryer chicken thighs for an easy dinner with summer twist!

 Ingredients